-Yousician ukulele works with any real 4-string concert and soprano ukuleles, be it acoustic, electric or electroacoustic, in standard tuning.
-You can also use Yousician with a tenor ukulele, by changing the G string and tuning it to high G tuning.
+Yousician works with any real 4-string concert and soprano ukulele.
+You can use acoustic, electric or electroacoustic ukulele, in standard G, C, E, A tuning.
+You can also use Yousician with a tenor ukulele by changing the G string, and tuning it to high G tuning.

-- Make sure you have allowed Yousician to access your device microphone:
+a) allowed Yousician to access your device microphone.

-- Check Advanced audio settings option under Game tab.
-Ensure your device microphone shows green under Input device.
+b) Check the Advanced audio settings option under Game tab.
+Ensure your device microphone shows green under the Input device.

 c) Check your PC/Mac microphone input as it could be too low:

 5. For Android devices, try re-calibrating audio from the Advanced audio settings in the Game tab.
 You can also change audio driver to Android Audio/Android OpenSL and lower the buffer size.
 When you select AAudio driver, it adjusts the buffer automatically.